SECURITIES AND EXCHANGE COMMISSION

-On May 28, 2020, the Company issued a press release regarding the Plan.
+Also on September 16, 2020, the Company issued a press release announcing the appointment of Ms. Slanina and the appointment of Bethany Mach as Chief Consumer Officer of the Company.
 A copy of the press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K.

-The information in this Item 7.01 and in Item 9.01 of this Current Report on Form 8-K and the Exhibit attached hereto shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934 (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall they be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such a filing.
+The information in this Item 7.01 and in Item 9.01 of this Current Report on Form 8-K shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934 (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such a filing.

 Item 9.01 Financial Statements and Exhibits.